Eyebrows can host pimples just like any other area of your face. And while you might not expect it, it’s actually very common.

 In some cases, a pimple on the eyebrow might be the result of ingrown hair, oily skin, or cosmetics that are irritating the skin.

-You don’t need to worry about eyebrow pimples, even if they’re messing with your #drip.
-In the majority of cases, they can be treated at home fairly quickly and painlessly.
+You don’t need to worry about eyebrow pimples.
+In the majority of cases, you can treat them at home fairly quickly and painlessly.

 Eyebrow pimples are not a huge mystery.
 There are only a few possible causes.